-- -Essays should be typed in Times New Roman 12 pt. font, double-spaced, with 1-inch margins all around, a proper header, title, etc. - -You must title all papers.
+- Formal essays must be submitted to Canvas and hard copy to me in the required format. - -You must title all papers.
 "Essay 1" will not do.
 Be creative. - -All essays must include a word count at the end of the submission. - -All formatting must meet MLA Format.
 Use the OWL guide to help you.
 See Chapter 12 of The Curious Writer or http://owl.english.purdue.edu/owl/resource/747/01/